-Operating revenues are collected pursuant to the FERC tariff which directs that Northern Border Pipeline collect its cost of service through firm transportation service agreements (firm service agreements).
+Operating revenues are collected pursuant to the FERC tariff which directs that Northern Border Pipeline collect its cost of service through the firm transportation service agreements (firm service agreements).
 Northern Border Pipeline's FERC tariff provides an opportunity to recover all operations and maintenance costs of the pipeline, taxes other than income taxes, interest, depreciation and amortization, an allowance for income taxes and a regulated equity return.
-Billings for the firm service agreements are based on contracted volumes to determine the allocable share of cost of service and are not dependent upon the percentage of available capacity actually used.
+Billings for the firm service agreements are based on contracted volumes to determine the allocable share of cost of service and are not dependent on the volumes actually transported.

-Northern Border Pipeline's firm service agreements extend for various terms with termination dates that range from October 2001 to December 2013.
+Northern Border Pipeline has firm service agreements for various terms extending as long as October 2012.
+Based on existing contracts and capacity, Northern Border Pipeline has contracts for its entire firm capacity through October 2001.
 Northern Border Pipeline also has interruptible service contracts with numerous other shippers as a result of its self-implementing blanket transportation authority.
 Revenues received from the interruptible service contracts are credited to the cost of service reducing the billings for the firm service agreements.

-Northern Border Pipeline's largest shipper, Pan-Alberta Gas (U.S.) Inc. (PAGUS), is presently obligated for approximately 26.5% of the cost of service through three firm service agreements which expire in October 2003.
-FERC approval is required for the extension of one of the firm service agreements, relating to approximately 6.5% of the cost of service, beyond October 2001.
-Financial guarantees exist through October 2001 for approximately 17.0% of the total cost of service related to the contracted capacity of PAGUS, including 10.5% guaranteed by Northern Natural Gas Company, a wholly-owned subsidiary of Enron.
-The remaining cost of service obligation of PAGUS is supported by various credit support arrangements, including among others, a letter of credit, an escrow account and an upstream capacity transfer agreement.
-Operating revenues from the PAGUS firm service agreements and interruptible service contracts for the years ended December 31, 1998 and 1997 were \$87.3 million and \$86.8 million, respectively.
+Northern Border Pipeline's largest shipper, Pan-Alberta Gas (U.S.) Inc. (PAG-US), is obligated for approximately 49.0% of the cost of service through its firm service agreements which expire in October 2001.
+Operating revenues from the PAG-US firm service agreements and interruptible service contracts for the years ended December 31, 1996 and 1995 were \$101.7 million and \$99.9 million, respectively.
+Northern Natural Gas Company, a wholly-owned subsidiary of Enron, and Panhandle Eastern Pipe Line Company, a wholly-owned subsidiary of PanEnergy, have executed financial guarantees representing 17.2% and 10.7%, respectively, of the total cost of service related to the contracted capacity of PAG-US.
+The remaining 21.1% of the cost of service obligation of PAG-US is supported by various credit support arrangements, including among others, a letter of credit, an escrow account and an upstream capacity transfer agreement.